dayer4b/anselmh.github.com/_posts/2013-03-26-reading-list-5.md

 title: "Reading List 5"
 ---

-**Gosh, it was some weeks already that I've published my last reading list.
+**Gosh, it has been some weeks already that I've published my last reading list.
 A new issue now.**

 - **[Progressive Reduction](http://layervault.tumblr.com/post/42361566927/progressive-reduction)** is a nice UI technique focussing on reduction.